gamesover/spam-alert/README.md

 * Model are skipped
 * Did not test really to slack.
 For prod purpose, it must be tested in real slack channel
 * Depends on deployment system, docker image is okay for some docker based cloud.
 But it won't apply to all systems.
+* CI/CD is ignored due to time restriction